CloudQuery Platform

 export S3_COST_REPORTS_BUCKET="<your bucket with the cost reports>"

-An external ID should be added as recommended by AWS best practices to provide an additional verification layer when assuming roles in a third-party account.
+An external ID should be added as recommended by to provide an additional verification layer when assuming roles in a third-party account.
 This can be any alphanumeric string between 2 and 1224 characters, but in this example we use a UUID.

 export EXTERNAL_ID=$(uuidgen)